 Safety

-A safe community is one where people are able to participate and live in an environment without fear or risk of harm or injury.
+A safe community is one where people can participate and live in an environment without fear or risk of harm or injury.
 The River to Sea Transportation Planning Organization (TPO) has developed this Community Safety Action Plan (CSAP) to address and improve transportation safety within our local community.
 The plan has been developed through a collaborative approach and is based on local data.

 The purpose of the CSAP is to assess existing safety strategies utilized in our planning area and identify community outreach activities that will build upon those efforts to further promote safety.
 CSAP focus areas will be used to develop a work plan for TPO staff.